-Consult local fly shops for specific recommendations and the most up to date Montana fishing reports and license fees and be prepared for rapid changes in the weather.
+Consult local fly shops for specific recommendations and the most up to date Yellowstone Country fishing reports and license fees and be prepared for rapid changes in the weather.
 Montana law allows public access in the rivers, but you must obtain permission before you enter or cross private land.

 Boats and trailers are required to be clean and clear of invasive species and may be inspected.
 See links below for regulations and Montana boating laws.